 - how the department will fulfil the applicant’s need for premises, equipment and other infrastructure

 - how the research environment will support the development of the applicant’s research career, networks and competence.

 The invitation shall include information on the host department, including the period/s of the stay/s, and contact person at the host department abroad (first name, last name, telephone number and email address).
 Please also state the faculty of the host department and the postal address.

 The document may cover a maximum of 2 A4 pages (2 pages per invitation in the event you will be staying at more than one host department abroad).
-Download the template invitation from the host department abroad here. (word, 40.4 kB)
+Download the template invitation from the host department abroad here.
+Word, 40.4 kB, opens in new window.

 Description and justification of the host department chosen